CatWithCode/Arch-Linux-BTRFS-CWC/README.md

 7. `cd Arch-Linux-BTRFS-CWC`
 8. `chmod u+x ./install.sh`
 9. `./install.sh`
 10. I would recommend installing the normal Kernel / Zen Kernel.
-The hardened Kernel is nice, but breaks some things you would not expect.
+The hardened Kernel is nice, but breaks some things you would not expect (Install the normal/Zen Kernel, reboot, uninstall the hardened Kernel, reboot).
 ---

 ### Snapper behavior